Farming and ranching is a way of life. Farm management is a business.

 Bryan A., Bowbells, ND

-“I am a beginning farmer/rancher that got involved with the Farm Business Management program after receiving an FSA loan.
+“I am a beginning farmer/rancher that got involved with the Farm Management Education Program after receiving an FSA loan.
 This program has been so beneficial to me, I am able to provide my bank and other financial institutions with documentation of whatever means of my operation they need whether it’s financially, herd amounts, or previous years history.
 Lynsey is great at her job and goes up and beyond the call of duty to help make things easier for us whether it’s planning to buy land, creating cash flows for the bank, or figuring out any problems you may have with easy farm – she guides you through every step.
 I have benefited in many ways and I know that I would not have the records I have for my business without this class.”

 Costas K., Plaza, ND

-“Our family has been in the Farm Management Program in Bottineau since the first year it started, and it has always been an important part of our farm.
+“Our family has been in the Farm Management Education Program in Bottineau since the first year it started, and it has always been an important part of our farm.
 From budgeting to the year-end analysis they have been an invaluable partner to the success of our farming operation.
 They are also a valuable resource for benchmark analysis so we can compare our financials to other farmers in our area to see what we are doing well and where improvements can be made.”

 Ben T., Bottineau, ND

-“The ND Adult Farm Management Program shares its benefits not only with the producer but with their Ag lender.
+“The Farm Management Education Program shares its benefits not only with the producer but with their Ag lender.
 I myself can attest to how much quicker and easier my job is made when I have customers that work with this program.
 The packet that is derived allows me to accurately and efficiently originate my presentation to my lending committee in a timely matter.
 This in turn allows me to get an answer to the customer sooner and gives them peace of mind that they know that everything they give to the lender is correct.
 By knowing that my customer has a better grasp on their financial scope, I gain a peace of mind that they fully understand their situation from both my eyes and theirs.”

 Jacob Fannik, Ag Lending Officer, First Western Bank & Trust, Minot